UChicago Medicine Liver Tumor Program offers personalized care for liver cancer

 Primary liver cancer is the second leading cause of cancer deaths worldwide, according to the National Cancer Institute.
 In the United States, it's the fifth most common cause of cancer deaths among men and the eighth most common cause of cancer deaths among women.
 Liver cancer death rates have generally been increasing since 1980; from 2003 to 2012, rates increased by 2.7 percent per year.

-The University of Chicago Medicine recently launched a new comprehensive Liver Tumor Program to bring together the multidisciplinary expertise needed to personalize the best treatment options for these patients.
-We spoke to transplant hepatologist Anjana Pillai, MD, Medical Director of the Liver Tumor Program, and transplant surgeon Talia Baker, MD, Director of UChicago Medicine's Living Donor Liver Transplant Program, about the new program, and how they can help improve survival rates for patients living with liver cancer.
+The University of Chicago Medicine's comprehensive Liver Tumor Program brings together the multidisciplinary expertise needed to personalize the best treatment options for our patients.
+The new program can help improve survival rates for patients living with liver cancer.

 Why has liver cancer been increasing in the past several decades?